 - 1. The overall structure of PERL derives broadly from C. It is procedural in nature, with variables, expressions, assignment statements, brace-delimited code blocks, control structures, and subroutines. - 2.
-In PERL features added support complex data structures, first-class were that functions (i.e., closures as values). and object-oriented programming an model. include references, packages, class-based method dispatch, and lexically scoped variables, along with compiler directives.
+In PERL 5, features were added that support complex data structures, first-class functions (i.e., closures as values), and an object-oriented programming model.
+These include references, packages, class-based method dispatch, and lexically scoped variables, along with compiler directives.
 A major additional feature introduced with PERL 5 was the ability to package code as reusable modules.